 Today, we are overloaded by unsolicited communication.

 Every morning, we spend valuable time digging through email inboxes flooded with messages from people we don’t know.
-Our phone are swamped with robocalls.
+Our phones are swamped with robocalls.
 Many of us are besieged by unsolicited messages on LinkedIn.

-And this mass of communication isn’t helping sales teams and marketers either.
+And this mass of communication isn’t helping sales teams and marketers, either.

-Let’s face it.
-B2B marketing is broken.
+Let’s face it: B2B marketing is broken.

-At the root of this problem is the fact that the most-abused channels are, effectively, free.
+At the root of this problem is the fact that the most abused channels are, effectively, free.

-Implementing a small cost, at the right stage of the buying cycle, will encourage sellers to consider if a message is truly relevant for a given potential buyer.
+Implementing a small cost at the right stage of the buying cycle will encourage sellers to consider if a message is truly relevant for a given potential buyer.
 Consequentially, it will encourage sales and marketing teams to invest more in the content of their messages and to send more messages from humans — instead of automated “blasts.”

-Regardless of whether you are an email user, a seller, or a marketer… Which of these worlds would you want to live in?
+Regardless of whether you are an email user, a seller, or a marketer, which of these worlds would you want to live in?

 “Charging unknown senders a cost leads to better connections” is just one part of our Gated Manifesto.
-Read more here about how you can help shift the economics of email to be more effective, more valuable, more human.